-I am sat at the kitchen table, with the only light coming from the laptop and a candle on the table.
-Outside, the village of Santana is covered in thick cloud and complete darkness.
+As I am writing this, I am sitting at the kitchen table, with the only light coming from the laptop and a candle on the table.
+Outside, the village of Santana is covered in thick clouds and complete darkness.
 When I go outside to the patio, I can see smoke-like, slowly moving fog and endless darkness behind it.
 Not even dogs are barking.
 Vast nothingness.

 I arrived in this sleepy village, made myself comfortable at a cosy Airbnb apartment and introduced myself to my most immediate neighbours.
 Those were my closest companions for the coming few days.

 I did some grocery shopping, and given the main supermarket was at the bottom of the valley, I stocked up for the next five days.
 I didn’t fancy walking up and down with a bag full of groceries every other day.
 How lucky!

 On the first day, the cloud started covering the town, and at times it was hanging low, cuddling the neighbouring mountains, while some other times would come right down, creating thick fog.

 Not excellent conditions for hiking the mountains.
 But the next day, the weather cleared out a little, and I ventured to hike Levada do Rio – a brilliant walk!

 But the following day, things got pretty bad.